 “In another writer’s hands, Alva Vanderbilt’s immense wealth and carefully calculated life might have proved barriers to readerly sympathy.
 But Fowler’s portrait is so nuanced, so complicated by context, and so informed by her own capacious generosity that we can’t help being drawn in.
 A Well-Behaved Woman is a deeply and sympathetically imagined guess as to who Alva might have been.
 This is a wonderful book!”

-—Karen Joy Fowler, author of six novels including The Jane Austen Book Club and We Are All Completely Beside Ourselves, and three short story collections.
+—Karen Joy Fowler, New York Times bestselling author of six novels including The Jane Austen Book Club and We Are All Completely Beside Ourselves, and three short story collections.
 She has been the recipient of a PEN/Faulkner Award and short-listed for the Man Booker Prize.

 “To step into Therese Anne Fowler’s stunning novel is to step into Alva Vanderbilt’s rarefied world of sprawling homes, delicious society intrigue, and incomparable Gilded Age luxury.
 But there’s so much more to this world than appearances would indicate–as Alva and the reader both learn.
 Fowler’s heroine is drawn with care and complexity, a woman of exquisite taste and depth, and one who dares to dream beyond the stifling role which society has assigned her.”